 #4.
 Wonder World Extreme Park

+If you are looking for the best things to do in Bangkok, Thailand, then you should visit the wonder world park!
 This fun-filled amusement park is an excellent place for first-time visitors to Bangkok to experience thrilling rides, including the world’s tallest and longest wheel of death roller coaster.

 It’s also a great place to enjoy a day out with the family.
 There are many things for everyone to do, from watching giant screens at the theatre, playing in the video games arcade, or purchasing tickets for an exciting laser show.